NightmareXIV/AntiAfkKick/README.md

 An application, Dalamud and ACT plugin for preventing being auto-kicked from FFXIV due to inactivity.

 ## Dalamud plugin
 Recommended if you are using FFXIV Quick Launcher.
+Using AntiAfkKick as Dalamud plugin provides advantages of automatically launching together with game and automatic updates.
+ACT plugin and standalone version must be updated manually if ever needed.

 Add my custom repo URL: `https://raw.githubusercontent.com/Eternita-S/MyDalamudPlugins/main/pluginmaster.json` then install plugin from plugins list.